 Off the Beaten Path in Italy

-At #5, Italy is one of the most visited countries in the world.
+Italy consistently ranks as one of the top 5 most visited countries in the world.
 You’d think and sometimes depress over the fact that there’s nowhere in the country where you can escape the tourist hordes.
 You’d be wrong though.
-There are parts of Italy that, I shit you not, are empty – not a soul in sight.
+There are parts of Italy that, I kid you not, are empty – not a soul in sight.
 With a little effort, you’ll be off the beaten path in Italy in no time.

 The East of Italy – composed of Umbria, Marche, and Abruzzo – is eerily devoid of foreigners.
 Hell, there are only a handful of hostels to be found in those last two regions combined.
 So what’s the deal?